© All Rights Reserved mike1967

 There are a few ports along the Pacific coast of Ecuador, but few cruiseships come here and you will have to rely on getting a berth on a yacht or cargoship if you want to arrive in or leave Ecuador by boat.
 Salinas is a popular yacht port, Guayaguil for cargoships.
 Once every 10 days, a cargoship travels between Coca, Ecuador and Iquitos, Peru, taking about 8 days in total!

-Check the Ecuador Schedules for planes, trains and buses in the country.
+Check the Ecuador Schedules for buses in the country.

 There are several major international and domestic airports across this small country.
 The largest airports are in Guayaquil, Quito, Esmeraldas and Manta.
 There are smaller airports with limited service in Ambato, Bahía de Caráquez, Cuenca, Coca and Ibarra.
 The Galapagos Islands and Nueva Loja mainly serve tourists trying to reach the islands or the Amazon.